-Traveling as a Girl Scout is a more engaging experience than traveling with family, school, or other groups because youths take the lead.
+Girl Scouts encourages members to try new things and explore the world, both inside and outside of their usual troop meetings.
+Traveling as a Girl Scout is a more engaging experience than traveling with family, school, or other groups because Girl Scouts take the lead.
 They'll make important decisions about where to go, what to do, and take increasing responsibility for the planning of their trips.
 During this process, they will also build their organizational and management skills-skills that will benefit them throughout their lives.

-Girl Scout travel is built on a progression of activities, so children are set up for success.
-Daisies and Brownies start with field trips and progress to day trips, overnights, and weekend trips.
-Juniors can take their adventures farther with longer regional trips.
-And Cadettes, Seniors, and Ambassadors can travel the United States and then the world.
-There are even opportunities for older girls to travel independently by joining trips their council organizes or participating in GSUSA's travel program, Destinations.
+Girl Scout travel is built on a progression of activities, so members are set up for success.
+Daisies and Brownies start with field trips and progress to day trips, overnights, and short trips.
+Juniors can take their adventures farther with extended trips.
+And Cadettes, Seniors, and Ambassadors can travel the U.S. and then the world.
+There are even opportunities for older Girl Scouts to travel independently by joining trips their council organizes or participating in GSUSA's travel program, Destinations.
+Learn more about group travel online!